blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

 The System MUST no longer consider this Consent (nor any other consent derived from it) active.
 The list of active consents MUST now become empty, because the only active consent `6c8211c7-c152-4ef4-b264-098ee6533f75` is derived from `4ec28dc8-8714-45a3-a710-c72cea6e6da4` which is derived from
 `6b3ad78c-2d4a-4575-8a9f-a69c2bfe0bd2` that the user now revokes.

-The System SHOULD be able to deliver a timeline of Consents, Requests and Responses, that may serve as a proof of compliance and good faith.
+The System SHOULD be able to deliver a timeline of Consents, Privacy Requests and Privacy Request Responses, that may serve as a proof of compliance and good faith.

 > **Note**
 >